LearningConatiner/PrivateRegistryEx/README.md

   uid: 027cacdc-5116-11e7-ba09-42010a8000a1
 type: kubernetes.io/dockercfg

+srilakshmi_krishnamoorthy@x-jigsaw-168411:~/Step1$ vi secret64
+The value of the .dockercfg field is a base64 representation of your secret data.
+Copy the base64 representation of the secret data into a file named secret64.
+Important: Make sure there are no line breaks in your secret64 file.
+To understand what is in the .dockercfg field, convert the secret data to a readable format:

+srilakshmi_krishnamoorthy@x-jigsaw-168411:~/Step1$ base64 -d secret64

+The output is similar to this:
+{"yourprivateregistry.com":{"username":"janedoe","password":"xxxxxxxxxxx","email":"jdoe@example.com","auth":"c3R...zE2"}}

 5.Create a docker image and push to private registry docker build -t privatehelloworld .
 Sending build context to Docker daemon 69.63 kB